-There are two data formats universally available, the "rawfile" format native to WRspice and other simulators based on Berkeley SPICE3, and the Common Simulation Data Format (CSDF).
-The CSDF is one of the formats generated by HSPICE, and is compatible with post-processors such as Synopsys WaveView.
+There are three data formats universally available, the "rawfile" format native to WRspice and other simulators based on Berkeley SPICE3, the comma separated variable (CSV) format, and the Common Simulation Data Format (CSDF).
+The CSDF is obsolete, but was once supported by HSPICE and WaveView, and is retained for backward compatibility.
+Currently, WaveView supports the rawfile format, so CSDF is not required to use WaveView.

-In the Red Hat 6 and 7 releases, a third output format is available: the Cadence PSF format.
+In the CentOS 7 and 8 releases, a third output format is available: the Cadence PSF format.
 This support is provided through third-party libraries which support only the indicated operating systems.
 Unlike the other formats, PSF output can not be read back into WRspice.
 This format is used by the waveform viewer component of the Cadence Analog Design Environment (ADE) product.